kitnato/neverquest/src/data/manual.md

 Encountered after completing the current [wilderness](#wilderness) stage.

-All goods and services offered by the caravan crew are purchasable with [coins](#coins), [scrap](#scrap) or [essence](#essence), granting various different bonuses.
-Once at the caravan, the only other option apart from interacting with the crew is to return to the wilderness, which will increase its stage if it was left at its maximum.
+All goods and services offered by the caravan crew are purchasable with [coins](#coins), [scrap](#scrap) or [essence](#essence).
+Once at the caravan, the only other option apart from interacting with the crew is to return to the wilderness, which will increase its stage (if the previous wilderness was left at the maximum stage).

 The [merchant](#merchant) is always present from the start.
 Other crew members can be acquired at a cost of coins, who then offer more goods and services.
-Some have additional requirements before they are unlocked for purchase.
+They become available as the stage increases.

 #### Alchemist

-Offers conversion of scrap into essence and vice-versa.
-Buys essence for coins.
+Offers conversion of coins, essence and scrap between one another.

 #### Blacksmith